 Town Manager's Statement - This action is required to make two areas which are now private property part of the public way.
 These areas are portions of widening's to accommodate a sidewalk (approved in the 2008 subdivision) as well as improvements to a curve that had poor visibility and a sharp turn (also required in the 2008 subdivision approval).
 All improvements were constructed by EMC Corporation.
-The motion for this article requires a 2/3 majority vote (due to the eminent domain language which will be used only if necessary to perfect title).
+The motion for this article is a simple majority vote.